 History of McMullen House

 McMullen House is a stately Italianate Villa, circa.
-1870, originally built for Cecelia McMullen, who was the first businesswoman of Titusville.
+1870, originally built for Celia McMullen, who was the first businesswoman of Titusville.
 She along with her husband and son-in-law owned the Titusville Iron Works.
 The son-in-law, John Bryan built a house across Brown Street, that is now McKinney Hall of the University of Pittsburgh-Titusville.
-In 1862, Cecelia’s husband died and in 1871, John Bryan also died.
-His passing left Cecelia the sole owner of the Ironworks until 1885 when she died.
+In 1862, Celia’s husband died and in 1871, John Bryan also died.
+His passing left Celia the sole owner of the Ironworks until 1885 when she died.
 The editor of the Titusville Herald, the local newspaper, lived in the house in the mid-1900’s.

 History of McMullen House Bed and Breakfast